wxs/cherylhsu.ca/content/post/2020-11-18-becoming-strange-attractor.md

 This story sends shivers down my spine (am I creeped out?).

 A human-centred cosmology sees the human as the actor who knows her object of study.
 But when is the scientist being studied back?
-A human-centred cosmology sees the human as "finding her calling", but what is calling her?
+A human-centred cosmology sees the human as "finding her calling", but who - or what - is calling her?
 This question at the heart of this is the **strange attractor**.